xrdocs/design/_blogs/peering-fabric-test.md

-The Peering Fabric Design control, management, and forwarding planes have undergone validation testing to ensure individual design features work as intended and the peering fabric as a whole performs without fault.
+The Peering Fabric Design control, management, and forwarding planes have undergone validation testing to ensure individual design features work as intended and the Peering Fabric as a whole performs without fault.
 Validation is done exceeding real-world scaling requirements to ensure the design fulfills its rule in existing networks with room for future growth.